 - Heart palpitations

 In the case of seizures and heart palpitations especially, acute withdrawal can prove dangerous.
 Quitting drinking without professional supervision puts an alcoholic at risk.
 Please get in touch with Drug-Rehab.org immediately, even if acute withdrawal has begun.
-We’re a non-profit organization that can quickly match addicts with programs that help them cope with withdrawal.
+We’re an organization that can quickly match addicts with programs that help them cope with withdrawal.

 Post Acute Alcohol Withdrawal Symptoms